 Psychologist Professor Richard Wiseman, from the University of Hertfordshire, surveyed 1,000 people to gauge whether snuggling up to someone in bed has any effects on your relationship.

 It would seem that couples that sleep in bed together, stay together.

 Researchers from the University of Pittsburgh firmly believe that sleeping next to someone reduces cortisol levels.
 When this is reduced, so are cytokines, proteins that are involved in inflammation, and can lead to pain.

-We are interested to hear..
-Do you sleep better alone, or with your partner beside you?
+We are interested to hear.
+Do you sleep alone better, or with your partner beside you?